-Credit Risk - The District's investment policy requires the application of the prudent-person rule: investments are made as a prudent person would be expected to act, with discretion and intelligence, and considering the probable safety of their capital as well as the probable income to be derived.
+Credit risk.
+The District's investment policy requires the application of the prudent-person rule: Investments are made as a prudent person would be expected to act, with discretion and intelligence, and considering the probable safety of their capital as well as the probable income to be derived.
 The District's investment policy requires that District funds be invested in:

-- Obligations of the United States government and/or its agencies and instrumentalities; - Money market mutual funds with investment objectives of maintaining a stable net asset value of \$1 per share; - Mutual funds rated in one of the three highest categories by a nationally recognized rating agency; - Securities issued by a state or local government or any instrumentality or agency thereof, in the United States, and rated in one of the three highest categories by a nationally recognized rating agency; or - Public funds investment pools rated AAA or AAAm by a nationally recognized rating agency.
+- Obligations of the United States Government and/or its agencies and instrumentalities; - Money market mutual funds with investment objectives of maintaining a stable net asset value of \$1 per share; - Mutual funds rated in one of the three highest categories by a nationally recognized rating agency; and - Securities issued by a State or local government or any instrumentality or agency thereof, in the United States, and rated in one of the three highest categories by a nationally recognized rating agency; and - Public funds investment pools rated AAA or AAA-m by a nationally recognized rating agency.

-3. CASH AND CASH EQUIVALENTS (continued) -
+3. CASH AND INVESTMENTS (continued) -